 Since then, they’ve been joined by the likes of Blackberry (NASDAQ: BB) and Bed Bath & Beyond (NYSE: BBBY), and many more.
-Having undergone a massive short-squeeze in January, fueled by Reddit investors, and more specifically, the subreddit r/wallstreetbets, these companies are smashing records once more.
+Having undergone a massive short-squeeze last January, fueled by Reddit investors, and more specifically, the subreddit r/wallstreetbets, these companies are smashing records once more.
 Between GameStop, AMC, SPACs, and NFTs, the moniker of ‘meme stock’ is still very much alive.

 What is a meme stock?